Precision railroading: Criticism

 PSR advocates claim that shippers benefit in the long run from reduced costs and more reliable schedules.
 However, PSR has been criticized as being focused on short-term financial benefits at the expense of long-term capacity.
-In particular, Precision Scheduled Railroading is impacting safety due to increased train length, up to three miles (5,000 metres) in many cases.
+In particular, precision scheduled railroading is impacting safety due to increased train length, up to three miles (5,000 meters) in many cases.
 This leads to a higher risk of derailments as well as crew stress and fatigue due to the difficulty of operating trains of this length, for which the North American railroad network was not necessarily designed.